Six miles of paths

-The Mill Creek Riparian Interpretive Trail has been incorporated into the WSU Vancouver Cougar Trails System.
-It is designed to expand our knowledge and understanding of the ecological functions of plant and soil systems that border a waterway.
+The Mill Creek Riparian Interpretive Trail, part of the WSU Vancouver Cougar Trails System, is designed to expand our knowledge and understanding of the ecological functions of plant and soil systems that border a waterway.
 Maintaining good water quality in Mill Creek is necessary to preserve a healthy environment for the fish, wildlife and people who live in and along the creek.